imbroisi/medium-react-webp/README.md

 ## Script for automatic conversion

-Within the exemple-project you have a script that automatically scans your entire project for images, and generates the webp images.
+Within the exemple-project you have a script that automatically scans your entire project for images, and generates the WebP images.
 - For jpeg: an image with lossy compression is generated with 30% minimum reduction in file size.

 - For png: two images are generated: one with lossyless compression and one with transparent lossy compression.
 So you can decide which of the two formats is most suitable for a particular png image.
-This is because depending on the png image, a format can generate a webp with better relation quality/size.
+This is because depending on the png image, a format can generate a WebP with better relation quality/size.
 But usually lossy transparent is the best choice.

-Important to note that the script never overwrites an existing webp, it just creates new ones.
-So if you manually include a webp in your project, the script will never overwrite it.
+Important to note that the script never overwrites an existing WebP, it just creates new ones.
+So if you manually include a WebP in your project, the script will never overwrite it.

     npm run webp